trivisonno/rtatime-api/README.md

 ### Installing

-* How/where to download your program
+* Close the repo into your local directory for testing
-* Any modifications needed to be made to files/folders
+* Create a pipenv for your pip packages such as flask and/or zappa
 ```
 $ git clone https://www.github.com/trivisonno/rtatime-api
 $ cd rtatime-api